cloud-carbon-footprint/cloud-carbon-footprint/CONTRIBUTING.md

 ##### Integration Testing

 - Run either `yarn headless` or `yarn headed` from the `integration_tests` directory.
 Running `yarn headed` will run the tests with chrome browsers.
+- If using macOS Catalina or later, in order to run the tests properly, you will need to open your `System Preferences`, navigate to `Security & Privacy`, select `Screen Recording` from the menu and then check `TestCafe Browser Tools`.

 These are also part of the pre-commit hook but it is also advisable to run tests regularly.